silverwakaba/cored/README.md

 There's not yet plan for advanced implementation such as SSO, microservice, etc. Just a tiny starter pack; Hence vertical scaling -- At least for now.

-Note for myself: Please create new branch for new feature / new-new branch for the new feature features / and so on.
-As I will think and read about it later.

 ## Running This Project

 1. Clone the repo if available.